 PLEASE NOTE THE

-When attending class for the first time please arrive at
+When attending class for the first time please read the

 If you are not already signed up to receive our newsletter and updates regarding special events and class vacation dates - please sign-up below!